-The District, therefore, specifically requests that historical, current, and future population projections for the District be addressed in the EIR.
+The District anticipates that this project will generate students and specifically requests that historical, current, and future population projections for the District be addressed in the EIR.
 Population growth or shrinkage is a primary consideration in determining the impact that development may have on a school district, as a booming population can directly impact the District and its provision of educational services, largely because of resulting school overcrowding, while a district with declining enrollment may depend on new development to avoid school closure or program cuts.
-Overcrowding can constitute a significant impact within the meaning of CEQA.
-(See, 14 Cal.
-Code Regs. §§ 15064(e).)
+Overcrowding can constitute a significant impact within the meaning of the California Environmental Quality Act ("CEQA").
+(See, Cal.Code Regs., tit.14, §§ 15064(e).)
 This is particularly true where the overcrowding results in unsafe conditions, decreased quality of education, the need for new bus routes, and a need for new school construction.
 The same can hold true for potential school closures or program cuts resulting from a declining population.